Regularization for Long Named Entity Recognition: Experiments

 \section{Experiments}

-In this section, we evaluate our debiasing method on general domain and biomedical domain datasets of the NER task.
-We address three main questions in the experiments as follows: (1) How much effective of our method as a bias-only model using subword frequency, class prior, and length dependent scaling?
-(2) Does bias-weighted scaling predict long-named and complex-structure entities?
-(3) What component can highly support the capacity of generalization?
+In this section, we evaluate our debiasing method RegLER on the biomedical and general domain datasets of the NER task.
+We address three main questions in the experiments as follows: (1) How effective is our method as a bias-only model using length-dependent scaling, subword frequency, and the class prior?
+(2) Does bias-weighted scaling predict entities with long names and complex structures?
+(3) What components can support the capacity of generalization?